tzfx/hazy-shade-of-buffen/locations/aboleth-grotto.md

 - 1 Giant Snapping Turtle (CR3)
 - 1 Cave Fisher (CR3)

-While the crocodiles or poisonous snakes will not actively engage the party, the giant snapping turtle/cave fisher will.
+While the crocodiles or poisonous snakes will not actively engage the party unless attacked, the giant snapping turtle/cave fisher will.
-Any creatures in combat with the party will attempt to disengage and flee the grotto if the Aboleth enters the entrance passage.
+Any creatures in (or out of) combat with the party will attempt to disengage and flee the grotto if the aboleth enters the entrance passage.

 ## Loot